 In addition to facilitate learning by imitation, Gallese believes that mirror neurons are crucial to mind-reading [21].
 Mind-reading is attributing mental states to other human beings, such as goals, beliefs, expectations etc. More specifically, Gallese thinks that the mind-reading functions according to simulation theory, which claims that the mental states of others are discovered by taking the perspective of the other person, i.e. putting oneself in the shoes of the other.
 When taking the other's perspective, pretend beliefs, goals, etc. are created, according to how yourself would feel if you were in the same situation.
 These pretend mental states make up your simulation of the other person, i.e. you are reading his mind by placing yourself in the same situation.
-Since mirror neurons fire both when observing and performing the same action, they can be seen as providing the transformation that allows the observer to place itself in the shoes of the target, i.e. allowing for both inner simulation of the same thing, since the former is subsumed in the latter).
+Since mirror neurons fire both when observing and performing the same action, they can be seen as providing the transformation that allows the observer to place itself in the shoes of the target, i.e. allowing for both inner simulation of the actions of others and reading the mind of others (which could be argued is the same thing, since the former is subsumed in the latter).

-$^{^{2}}$ There appears to be no indication in the literature [54, 37, 23] that the mirror neuron system is comprised of a specific kind of neural substrate.
+2There appears to be no indication in the literature [54, 37, 23] that the mirror neuron system is comprised of a specific kind of neural substrate.
 The mirror neurons are just part of the neocortex, they have no special physical properties themselves.